 So what about you?

-Have you picked your word for the year?
+Have you chosen your inspiring word for the year?

 If not, and you need some help, download my FREE “guided word of the year meditation by clicking here.

 7 thoughts on “A new year of freedom”

 Thanks for reminding me of my word (and its only Jan 17!)
 And for reminding me there is always a path leading me back to “ME”☺

 Always my friend, always! (& I live your word btw!!)

 Oops I meant to say “love” but maybe I do need to live your word as well! 😉

 Kerry Kerry Kerry BRAVO ! this has all the makings of a book in the future !
 It shows that we are not alone and that so much of what we think we hide we share .
 I was talking to Wendy yesterday and she told me about your blog .thanks for sharing your innermost thoughts and again showing we are not alone in this big vast thing called life .
 Once again I applaud you for doing this in your own incredible style .
 Darcy

 Have fun grad dress shopping I asked Wendy to send pictures of the chosen dress ! 🙃Darcy